 Two cottages, Bennahús and Bjálki, which are located next to the farmer's house.
 Bennahús is a two bedroom cottage with a kitchenette and veranda.
 One bedroom has a double bed and the other a single bed and a bunk bed.
 Bjálki is a one bedroom cottage with a kitchenette and a veranda.
 A double bed in the bedroom and a bunk bed and sofa bed in the common area.

-There’s a dining area on the ground floor.
-Dinner is available if pre-ordered.
-There is also a bar.
-Groups can pre-book dinner or lunch (for up to 15 people).
+Ártún is a self catering accommodation but at the farm is a common space/dining area that guests have access to.
+Liquor license.
 There is a small shop in village Grenivík (8 km / 5 mi) that sells most necessities.
 For larger shops and supermarkets, head to town Akureyri (30 km / 18.5 mi).

 Service and recreation